memfault/mtb-example-memfault/README.md

 ---

-This example uses the Arm® Cortex®-M4 (CM4) CPU of PSoC™; 6 MCU to execute an RTOS task (TCP client task).
+This example uses the Arm® Cortex®-M4 (CM4) CPU of PSoC™ 6 MCU to execute an RTOS task (TCP client task).
 At device reset, the default Cortex®-M0+ (CM0+) application enables the CM4 CPU and configures the CM0+ CPU to go to sleep.